urilivshits/pageinference/.user/tasks.md

 - [x] Update context.md with information about the format-specific fix
 - [x] Document the specific structure of tool_calls responses in comments

+## Slider Thumb Visibility Fix

+### UI Analysis
+- [x] Identify the issue with the invisible temperature slider thumb
+- [x] Check CSS variables to find the missing --accent-color definition
+- [x] Review slider styling to determine needed enhancements

+### Implementation
+- [x] Add --accent-color variable to both light and dark themes
+- [x] Enhance the slider thumb styling with better visibility properties
+- [x] Add Firefox-specific styles (::-moz-range-thumb) for cross-browser compatibility
+- [x] Improve the slider track with a gradient representing the current value
+- [x] Add JavaScript to dynamically update the gradient based on slider value
+- [x] Fix vertical alignment of slider thumb with proper margin-top positioning
+- [x] Add hover effects to improve visual feedback when interacting with the slider

+### Documentation Maintenance
+- [x] Update tasks.md with the slider visibility fix details

 ## Context Files Consolidation

 ### File Organization